Kentucky: Language

-In 2000 96.1% of all residents five years old and older spoke only English at home, a decrease from 97.5% in 1990.

-Speech patterns in the state generally reflect the first settlers' Virginia and Kentucky backgrounds.
+In 2000, 96% of all residents of the state five years old and older spoke only English at home, a small decrease from 98% in 1990.
+Speech patterns in the state generally reflect the first settlers' Virginia backgrounds.
 South Midland features are best preserved in the mountains, with Southern in most other areas of Kentucky, but some common to Midland and Southern are widespread.
 After a vowel, the /r/ may be weak or missing.
 For instance, Coop has the vowel of put, but the root rhymes with boot.
 In southern Kentucky, earthworms are called redworms, a burlap bag is known as a tow sack or the Southern grass sack, and green beans are called snap beans.
 In Kentucky English, a young man may carry, not escort, his girlfriend to a party.

 Spanish is the second-most-spoken language in Kentucky, after English.

 Religion

 As of 2010, the Association of Religion Data Archives (ARDA) reported the following groupings of Kentucky's 4,339,367 residents: